 The execution of a contract is one of the most important steps to completing a transaction.
 While oral contracts are enforceable, there are some cases where the parties will prefer (and probably need) to record their agreement in a written format.
-In these cases English and Scottish law imposes certain requirements on how the contract should be executed and who should sign them, depending on the type of contract and the legal status of the parties.
+In these cases, English, Welsh and Scottish law impose certain requirements on how the contract should be executed and who should sign them, depending on the type of contract and the legal status of the parties.
 Read this guide to understand how this affects your contracts.

 What is the execution of a contract?